FAQs – Everything You Need and Want to Know!

 First tip: if it hurts DON’T DO IT!
 Yoga should feel good, not bad.
 There is a difference between feeling discomfort and feeling pain, listen to your body.

 Second tip: slightly bend your knees.
 It is contraindicated to lock out your legs when folding forward at the waist if you have chronic low back pain, OR if you have to excessively round your lower back to achieve the position.
-See the guy at the top of this section?
-That is excessive rounding, don’t do that; bend your knees and protect your spine!
+Bend your knees and protect your spine!

 The Classroom Experience